“I’m thinking about getting driving for Uber or Lyft (or both). Is it worth trying to do this for money?”

 It’s up to your to test out side hustles to see if the rewards are worth the effort.
 I’m not sure why people feel the need to be so outraged.
 You have the option to quit.
 Nobody’s forcing you to go all in on this.

-Have you tried being a driver?
-Have you tried making money with Uber or Lyft?
+Have you tried driving for Uber?
+What about driving for Lyft?
 How did it work out for you?
 Let us know in the comments…